To start the Duplicate Finder tool, open CCleaner, go to Tools, and select the Duplicate Finder.

 Once configured to your satisfaction, to start the Finder, click Search.

 You can delete files by ticking the checkbox and selecting Delete Files.
 If you select each file in a group, then the final file's checkbox will be greyed out to ensure that at least one version of the file remains.
 Please note it is not safe to remove all the duplicates CCleaner finds.

 Which duplicates should I delete?

-The Duplicate Finder can search for files that may be duplicated on your drive; however it isn’t able to determine which files are needed and which can be safely deleted.
+The Duplicate Finder can search for files that may be duplicated on your drive; however, it can't determine which files are needed and which can be safely deleted.

-It is normally safe to delete duplicates of your personal pictures or films, but as before, ensure that you verify the file path and the content of the files before deletion.
+It is normally safe to delete duplicates of your personal pictures or films, but as before, ensure that you verify the file path and the files' content before deletion.